 Hungary is located in the Carpathian Basin, in Central Europe, though it is sometimes considered an Eastern European country.
 Hungary is land-locked, bordered by Austria, Slovakia, Ukraine, Romania, Serbia, Croatia and Slovenia.
 The two main rivers of the country are the Danube and Tisza.

 Hungary is a developing country that ranks around 50th in GDP per capita in the world.
 Life is similar to that of other developing or developed countries in Europe.
 Hungarians have generally good access to food, water and shelter as well as education and health care.
 However, there are great inequalities within the country.
-Certain areas (typically the eastern parts) and groups (most notably the Gypsy) face severe deprivation.
+Certain areas (typically the eastern parts) and groups (most notably the Romani) face severe deprivation.
 Unemployment rates are high and many young people migrate to other countries.

 Despite the generally high conditions of living (compared to African, Asian or Eastern European countries) there is a strong sense of discontent, distrust and desperation among the people.